This post lists five important planning tips before you start trying to conceive.

 Trying to conceive takes many couples months, even years, to get pregnant.

-It seems the only ones getting pregnant quickly are the ones who got pregnant accidentally, and it can feel infuriating sometimes.
+It seems the only ones getting pregnant quickly are the ones who got pregnant accidentally, which can feel infuriating sometimes.

-I know it can sting knowing you have been intentionally trying to conceive for so long with no luck and your friend got pregnant with their 3rd kid as a complete whoopsie.
+It can sting knowing you have been intentionally trying to conceive for so long with no luck, and your friend got pregnant with their 3rd kid as a complete whoopsie.

 You are allowed to feel mixed feelings about your TTC journey and others’ TTC journeys.

-Something that can help ease this uncomfortable envy monster from rearing its ugly head is having a set timeline that you and your partner both agreed on.
+Something that can help ease this uncomfortable envy monster from rearing its ugly head has a timeline that you and your partner agreed on.